 - Worsened health due to extended sitting around in a car, which, in the long run, leads to even less profit due to higher future medical costs.

-As far as side hustles go, driving for Uber and Lyft is undoubtedly the least Mustachian side side hustle that exists, requiring people to do all of the things that are antithetical to Mustachianism – driving around in a car for hours in order to move small numbers of people short distances in dense areas not designed for cars.
-If we were to design a side hustle that is literally the opposite of everything Mustachians believe in, Uber is probably exactly what it would look like.
+As far as side hustles go, driving for Uber and Lyft is undoubtedly the least Mustachian side hustle that exists, requiring people to do all of the things that are antithetical to Mustachianism – driving around in a car for hours to move small numbers of people short distances in dense areas not designed for cars.
+If we were to design a side hustle that is the opposite of everything Mustachians believe in, Uber is probably exactly what it would look like.